 Parameter Description IPv6 DHCP Relay Remote ID Format Select the IPv6 DHCP Relay remote ID format that will be used here.
-Options to choose from are Default, CID with User Define, User Define , and Expert UDF .
+Options to choose from are Default , CID with User Define , User Define , and Expert UDF .
+Standalone Unit Format After selecting the Expert UDF option, select the standalone unit format here.
+Options to choose from are 0 and 1 .
 IPv6 DHCP Relay Remote ID UDF Select to choose the User Define Field (UDF) for remote ID.
 Options to choose from are ASCII , and Hex .
 ASCII - Select to enter the ASCII string with a maximum of 128 characters in the text box.
 HEX - Select to enter the hexadecimal string with a maximum of 256 characters in the text box.
 IPv6 DHCP Relay Remote ID Policy Select to choose Option 37 forwarding policy for the DHCPv6 relay agent.
 Options to choose from are Keep , and Drop .
 Keep - Select that the DHCPv6 request packet that already has the relay agent Remote-ID option is left unchanged and directly relayed to the DHCPv6 server.
 Drop - Select to discard the packet that already has the relay agent Remote-ID Option 37.
 IPv6 DHCP Relay Remote ID Option Select this option to enable or disable the insertion of the relay agent remote ID Option 37 during the relay of DHCP for IPv6 request packets.